-A provisional list of candidates will be published on Monday, but observers say the race looks set to be dominated by Islamists and officials who previously served in government.'Big mistake'
+A provisional list of candidates will be published on Monday, but observers say the race looks set to be dominated by Islamists and officials who previously served in government.

 The participation of Omar Suleiman, 75, promises to be particularly inflammatory, the BBC's Yolande Knell reports from Cairo.

 Mobbed by supporters, he formally submitted his papers to the election commission less than half an hour before Sunday's deadline for nominations - having indicated on Friday his intention to run.

 "I consider his entry an insult to the revolution and the Egyptian people," Khairat al-Shater, a millionaire businessman who was imprisoned during the rule of Mr Mubarak, told the Reuters news agency.